 I understand what it is to not be listened to by medical professionals to be made to believe pain is in your head, and to feel like it’s your fault.
 Professionally and personally I know that this is not the case but that didn’t always help, and in the early stages of the journey I wasn’t a physiotherapist and didn’t have this knowledge.
 Pain is never all in your head and it is always real, brain and body are one and neither functions independently of the other.

 Are decisions easy?

 Some are and some aren’t!
-I didn’t want to go back to work in the NHS team following my back injury, this created anxiety or you could say I was choosing to feel anxious.
+I didn’t want to go back to work in the NHS team following my back injury, this created anxiety which i initially got hooked up in.
 Lots of things went through my head: what will my colleagues behaviour be like, how will I cope with the load demands, and other thoughts.
 I decided to resign and build my private work up and my strength and fitness at the same time.
 This decision felt right, all my family were behind me which helped, even if they were a little worried if things would work out.
 It wasn’t easy, yet I had more control and was able to adapt things without any workplace issues to contend with.
 I could finally calm things down and modulate the load demands.
 I returned to what I loved doing outside of work, gradually the back and shoulder pain changed and my shoulder no longer subluxed, I got fitter, and then I fractured my wrist!